MichalMrena/DecisionDiagrams/README.md

 TeDDy is a C++ library for the creation and manipulation of decision diagrams.
 It is being developed at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), the [University of Žilina](https://www.uniza.sk/index.php/en/) at the [Department of Informatics](https://ki.fri.uniza.sk/).
 This text assumes that the reader is familiar with decision diagrams to some extent.
 Our library supports [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDDs) and their generalization Multi-Valued Decision Diagrams (MDDs).

+## Acknowledgement
+Development of this library was supported by the Ministry of Education, Research, Development and Youth of the Slovak Republic, Slovak Republic under the grant VEGA 1/0858/21.

 # Contents
   * [How to install](#how-to-install)
   * [How to use](#how-to-use)